awsdocs/amazon-redshift-developer-guide/doc_source/r_EXECUTE.md

 ## Parameters<a name="r_EXECUTE-parameters"></a>

  *plan\_name*
-Name of the prepared statement to be executed\.
+Name of the prepared statement to be run\.

  *parameter*
 The actual value of a parameter to the prepared statement\.
 This must be an expression yielding a value of a type compatible with the data type specified for this parameter position in the PREPARE command that created the prepared statement\.